danielabar/meblog/src/markdown/iterm-automation.md

 The following section contains affiliate links for related content you may find useful.
 I get a small commission from purchases which helps me maintain this site.

 Just wanted to share a book I found really incredible in improving my productivity by figuring out *when* is the best time to do certain types of tasks such as analytical vs insight.
 The book is [When: The Scientific Secrets of Perfect Timing](https://amzn.to/32dBPF1).

+Looking to level up on Rails 6?
+You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).

+Working on a large legacy code base?
+This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

+Martin Fowler's [Refactoring: Improving the Design of Existing Code](https://amzn.to/2RFC0Xn) is also amazingly useful on this topic.

+Is your organization introducing microservices?
+This book [Building Event-Driven Microservices: Leveraging Organizational Data at Scale](https://amzn.to/3uSxa87) is a fantastic resource on this topic.